sallamander/forest-fires/README.md

 ### Get in touch

-Feel free to email me anytime at sean.sall@galvanize.com.
+Feel free to email me anytime at ssall@alumni.nd.edu.